 Despite the age difference, Bacall wowed Bogart on, and off, screen, telling him in that raspy voice, "You do know how to whistle, don't you?
 You just put your lips together and blow."

-Note how Rocky helps Adrian "escape the cage" of her pet show existence.
+Note how Rocky helps Adrian "escape the cage" of her pet shop existence.
 Note how he helps her stand up to her alcoholic brother Paulie.
-And find me a more unique first date scene than Rocky and Adrian's empty ice-rink trip.
+And I dare you to find a more unique first date than Rocky and Adrian's empty ice rink trip.

 Few plots are sadder than Oliver losing Jennifer to cancer in "Love Story."